dev-github-dad-hutchgroup-org/hello-world/README.md

 # hello-world
-Initial repository to aquaint oneself with github workflow
+Initial repository to aquaint oneself with the github workflow.